bbruno5/smw-rg350/README.md

 How to make it run
 ------------------

+First of all you need to compile the game with `make`.

-Copy the game to any location on your memory card and launch smw.dge binary.
+Then, copy the game to any location on your memory card and launch smw.dge binary.

 For advanced users: